 To start, we’ve partnered with our Atlanta Public School board representative Leslie Grant to help increase parental engagement.
 Twice-monthly community coffee meetings give busy parents a platform to amplify their voices and advocate for their kids without having to miss work.
 We sponsor this project for $1,000 annually and cover everyone’s coffee—a small investment, but it makes a big impact on teachers, families, and students.

 We’re always looking for ways to serve our community through the work we do every day.
-Last year our marketing team wanted to learn about e-commerce by selling playing cards, so we asked Fugees Family if they wanted to join forces.
+When our marketing team wanted to learn about e-commerce by selling playing cards, we asked Fugees Family if they wanted to join forces.
 Their international perspective and their focus on games, literacy, and excellence rang true with the spirit of our company.
-MailChimp sold the cards, and Fugees Family got all the proceeds.
+Mailchimp sold the cards, and Fugees Family got all the proceeds.
 Learning about e-commerce turned into an opportunity to invest in some of our most vulnerable neighbors and equip them with the tools to succeed in their new home.